vip-workshop/vip-workshop.github.io/README.md

 # Violence, Instability, and Politics (VIP) workshop

-website for vip-workshop under construction
+The website for the VIP-workshop series is currently under construction.